The Road to Next — your interactive course for Next.js with React

 Oh My Zsh Theme + Fonts:

-Make it the default theme for Oh My ZSH from the terminal:
+Make Starship the default theme for Oh My Zsh:

 echo 'eval "$(starship init zsh)"' >> ~/.zshrc

-Use the new font in iTerm2: Preferences -> Profile -> Text -> Font: font-hack-nerd-font.
+Use the new font in iTerm2: Preferences -> Profile -> Text -> Font: Hack Nerd Font.

-If the theme and font changes do not apply, reload your zsh configuration (.zshrc) or close/open iTerm2.
+If the theme and font changes do not apply, reload your zsh configuration (.zshrc) or close and reopen iTerm2.

 Oh My Zsh Plugins